White is an excellent choice, especially when deciding on a car color or your roof color.

 Current U.S. Energy Secretary Steven Chu (see video below) says that turning all the world’s roofs white would eliminate as much greenhouse gas emissions in 20 years as the whole world produces in a year. largely because of the urban heat islands.
 Why stop at roofs?
 Secretary Chu said that society should also think beyond buildings.
 “If all vehicles were light-colored, there could be considerable savings because then you can downsize the air conditioning, and downsizing the air conditioner means more efficient air conditioning and a considerable reduction in energy.”

 Check out the recent Green Blizzard post about white color cars.

-White is a color after all !
-White Brief:
+White is a color after all – consider this rationale.